Morocco Tour

 Day 13

-Free day in Essaouir
+Free day in Essaouira

 Enjoy a leisurely breakfast at the hotel, then explore Essaouira.
 This small, easily navigable beach town is perfect for self-guided exploration.
 With a rich multicultural history, Essaouira blends Portuguese, French, and Jewish influences.
 Its mild climate and expansive sandy beaches make it one of Morocco’s top beach destinations.
 The walled medina, listed as a UNESCO World Heritage site since 2001, showcases European military architecture in North Africa.
 As you wander its narrow streets, admire the colorful shops, whitewashed houses, and heavy wooden doors.
 The mellow atmosphere makes it a perfect place to relax and stroll.
 Overnight at the hotel.